Conformal dynamics at infinity for groups with contracting elements: Convergence compactification

 where $L:=d(o, k^no)$.
 By \cite[Proposition 2.9]{YANG10}, $\gamma_n$ is a uniformly contracting quasi-geodesic independent of $n$, so by definition, $g_n$ is a contracting element.
 The positive (resp. negative) ray $\gamma_n^+$ (resp. $\gamma_n^-$) denotes the half ray with positive (resp. negative) indices $i$ in $\gamma_n$.
-Let $\xi_n\in [g_n^+]$ be an accumulation point of $\gamma_n^+$.
-We now only prove that $\xi_n$ tends to $[h^+]$.
-The case for repelling points is symmetric.